arXiv/arxiv-docs/labs/index.md

 While the arXiv team is focused on our core mission—providing rapid dissemination of research findings at no cost to readers and submitters—we are excited to be experimenting with a small number of collaborators on projects that add value for our stakeholders and advance research.

-Here are some of the projects that our collaborators are working on right now.
+Below are some of the projects that our collaborators are working on right now.

+Interested in proposing a new arXiv Labs project?<br/>
+<center><a onclick="pendo.feedback.openFeedback(event)" class="button is-dark is-medium is-rounded">Click to view existing proposals & submit new ideas</a></center>

 {{ render_project(page.meta.projects.pwc_links) }}
 {{ render_project(page.meta.projects.core_recommender) }}
 {{ render_project(page.meta.projects.bibliographic_overlay) }}
 <br/>
 We are grateful to the [volunteer developers](https://arxiv.org/about/people/developers) who contribute to the arXiv codebase and invite you to get involved.
 Please see our [guidelines for contributors](https://github.com/arXiv/.github/blob/master/CONTRIBUTING.md), or contact nextgen@arxiv.org, for more information about contributing to arXiv software development.
-Interested in proposing a new arXiv Labs project?
-Click to <button onclick="pendo.feedback.openFeedback(event)">view existing & submit new proposals</button>